WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

-Take a look at the link below to see the full list of questions which will help you around the Edwiser Bridge plugin.
+Take a look at the link below to see the full list of questions that will help you navigate the Edwiser Bridge plugin.
 <a href = "https://edwiser.org/bridge/faqs/">Frequently Asked Questions for Edwiser Bridge</a>

-Also check our knowledge base for more queries
+Also, check our knowledge base for more queries
 <a href = "https://edwiser.helpscoutdocs.com/collection/85-edwiser-bridge-plugin">knowledge base for Edwiser Bridge</a>